glynthomas/b2/README.md

 # brennan web app noiseless release

-brennan b2 digital raspberry pi based music ( digital files & web radio ) server noiseless web app is a branch of the orginal web app, the focus is for web UI to play music & radio with excellence.
+brennan b2 digital raspberry pi based music ( digital files & web radio ) server noiseless web app is a branch of the original web app, the focus is for web UI to play music & radio with excellence.

 # noiseless release roadmap